kenjdavidson/react-native-bluetooth-classic/BluetoothClassicExample/readme.md

 ### Device Connection

 Displays a text area and text field allowing you to send and monitor communication.
+Scanned data will be displayed on the screen with the timestamp.

+TODO - add support for sending data to a device